anyatarascina/pyRVtest/TUTORIAL.md

 In this example the linear characteristics in consumer preferences are price and product fixed effects.
 Nonlinear characteristics with random coefficients include a constant, `price`, `sugar`, and `mushy`.
 For these variables, we are going to estimate both the variance of the random coefficient as well as demographic interactions for `income`, `income_squared`, `age`, and `child`. `price`, `sugar`, and `mushy` are variables in the `product_data`.
 Draws of `income`, `income_squared`, `age`, and `child` are in the agent data.
 More info can be found [here](https://pyblp.readthedocs.io/en/stable/_api/pyblp.Problem.html)

 The first 9 lines of code set up the demand estimation problem.
-Running them yeilds output which summarize the dimensions of the problem (see [here](https://pyblp.readthedocs.io/en/stable/_api/pyblp.Problem.html)) for description of each variable.
+Running them yields output which summarize the dimensions of the problem (see [here](https://pyblp.readthedocs.io/en/stable/_api/pyblp.Problem.html)) for description of each variable.
 Also reported are the Formulations, i.e., the linear characteristics, non-linear characteristics for which we are estimating either variances or demographic interactions, and a list of the demographics being used.

 ````
 Dimensions: